 Full text of the Charter of Inclusive Workplaces and Communities

 Discrimination in all its forms, including racism and Islamophobia, threatens our country’s rich social fabric, including the workplaces of Society of United Professionals members and the communities in which we live.

 By signing this Charter, we commit to standing up for the rights and dignity of everyone in order to promote inclusive, just and respectful workplaces and communities.

 That is why we affirm that:

 - Islamophobia, like all other forms of racism, hate, xenophobia, and bigotry, has no place in our workplaces or communities.

-- Discrimination and acts of hate against Society of Energy Professionals members and others in our communities marginalizes individuals and groups and excludes them from participating fully in our union, workplaces and their communities.
+- Discrimination and acts of hate against Society of United Professionals members and others in our communities marginalizes individuals and groups and excludes them from participating fully in our union, workplaces and their communities.

 - The dignity of every member is essential to a healthy and vibrant union and workplace.